wimlds/nyc_announcements/2018_12_03_newsletter.md

 ## SLACK
 We have a Slack team for female and non-binary members of WiMLDS.
 If you would like to join and connect, send an email to slack@wimlds.org

+## WiMLDS Website
+For more information, visit our website at:  http://wimlds.org